Database Manager Salary

-Database Managers report using a large range of skills on the job.
+Survey results imply that Database Managers deploy a deep pool of skills on the job.
 Most notably, facility with Oracle, Microsoft SQL Server, and PL/SQL are correlated to pay that is significantly above average, leading to increases of 92 percent, 46 percent, and 35 percent, respectively.
-Skills that are correlated to lower pay, on the other hand, include Windows Operating System General Use, Raiser's Edge Fundraising Software, and Microsoft Office.
-The majority of those who know Database Management & Reporting also know Microsoft Office and SQL.
+Skills that pay less than market rate include Windows Operating System General Use, Raiser's Edge Fundraising Software, and Microsoft Office.
+Most people who know Database Management & Reporting also know Microsoft Office and SQL.

 Pay by Experience Level for Database Manager

 Pay Difference by Location

-Boston is home to an above-average pay rate for Database Managers, 107 percent higher than the national average, Boston offers a comfortable salary for those in this profession.
+With a pay rate for Database Managers that is 107 percent greater than the national average, Boston offers a comfortable salary for those in this profession.
 Database Managers can also look forward to large paychecks in cities like Atlanta (+35 percent), Houston (+28 percent), Dallas (+27 percent), and San Francisco (+17 percent).
-Database Managers in Denver take home the lowest salaries, earning a whopping 26 percent less than the national average to be exact.
+Compared to the national average, Denver Database Managers have considerably lower salaries, 26 percent below the national average to be exact.
 Location appears to be a major driving force in pay for those in this profession.
 Not at the bottom but still paying below the median are employers in Columbus and Seattle (22 percent lower and 19 percent lower, respectively).

 Related Job Salaries